I was drinking at least a bottle of vodka a day to deal with my depression and anxiety and it was killing me.

 How is my mental illness diagnosed?

-If you are suffering from mental health problems, your psychiatrist will consider your experiences, how long you have been feeling this way, and what kind of impact it is having on your life.
+If you are suffering from mental health problems, your psychiatrist will consider your experiences, how long you have felt this way, and what kind of impact it has on your life.

 A psychiatric diagnosis is based on what is considered to be ‘normal’ behaviour, and everyone has a different idea of what is normal or not.

 The difference between cheap rehabs and the UK’s top rehabs is diagnosis.
-Cheaper rehabs are less likely to have access to consultants, and GPs or doctors are not medically trained to diagnose mental health illnesses specifically.
+More affordable rehabs are less likely to have access to consultants, and GPs or doctors are not medically trained to diagnose mental health illnesses precisely.

-Our consultant psychiatrists are leading professionals in their field and will not only be able to diagnose your mental illness specifically, but they will be able to tailor a personalised treatment programme that suits your needs.
+Our consultant psychiatrists are leading professionals in their field.
+They will not only be able to diagnose your mental illness precisely, but they will be able to tailor a personalised treatment programme that suits your needs.

 The most common mental health disorders include: